-In the animated clip, a young boy tells his class about a time he learn about national security.
-The clip flashes back to when his dad, an engineer at a Chinese military factory, was attempting to send military pictures to a foreign magazine.
+In the animated clip, a young boy tells his class about national security.
+The clip flashes back to his dad, an engineer at a Chinese military factory, attempting to send pictures to a foreign magazine.
 Before clicking on send, the boy’s grandfather comes over and points out an article in the Global Times about the arrest of a man providing photos of China’s first aircraft carrier to a foreign magazine.

-The video concludes with a passionate speech from the boy stating that China’s national treasures are not just limited to pandas, but also include technology, finance, and military.
-He ends by praising the numerous “nameless heroes” that make up China’s security servicea, while his classmates fervently applaud in the background.
+The video concludes with a passionate speech, stating that China’s national treasures are not just limited to pandas, but also include technology, finance, and military.
+The boy ends by praising the numerous “nameless heroes” that make up China’s security services, while his classmates fervently applaud.